 Zuckerberg San Francisco General Hospital & Trauma Center

-The San Francisco Veteran Affairs Medical Center (SFVAMC) includes specialized inpatient and outpatient programs focusing on substance abuse, chronic mental illness, and dementia, and offers developed clinical research efforts in schizophrenia, substance abuse, neuroimaging, and post-traumatic stress disorder.
-The UCSF Department of Psychiatry at SFVAMC operates a MIREC providing research assessment cores on neuroimaging, neurochemistry and genetics, and sleep chronobiology, as well as clinical cores on dementia and post-traumatic stress disorder.
+The San Francisco Veteran Affairs Health Care System (SFVAHCS) includes specialized inpatient and outpatient programs focusing on substance abuse, chronic mental illness, and dementia, and offers developed clinical research efforts in schizophrenia, substance abuse, neuroimaging, and post-traumatic stress disorder.
+The UCSF Department of Psychiatry and Behavioral Sciences at SFVAHCS operates a MIREC providing research assessment cores on neuroimaging, neurochemistry and genetics, and sleep chronobiology, as well as clinical cores on dementia and post-traumatic stress disorder.
 The San Francisco Post Traumatic Stress Disorder Program is one of the nation's largest specialized outpatient treatment programs for veterans who have PTSD related to combat, sexual abuse, or harassment in the course of active duty military service.
 The service records over 7,000 clinic visits annually and serves approximately 1,500 veterans with PTSD.
 An additional 500 veterans with dual diagnosis PTSD are served by the SFVAMC Substance Abuse Service.